-As part of this work, we also invited renowned scholar Travis Bristol and a group of Teach Plus Fellows to reflect on representation, inclusive education, and cultural diversity.
+So what does this mean in practice?
+We invited renowned scholar Travis Bristol and a group of Teach Plus Fellows to reflect on why representation matters, inclusive education, and cultural diversity.
 Their insights offer calls to action for each of us—from building a more racially inclusive teacher pipeline to engaging educators meaningfully in the work of transforming our school systems to foster inclusion in education.

 Building More Inclusive Education Systems for This Generation